redboul/info4-gl-packaging/WORKSHOP.md

 An error is displayed.
 Take a look at the logs of the container.

-Open the `Dockerfile` and comment out the line 4 and 5.
+Open the `Dockerfile` and uncomment the line 4 and 5.
 Rebuild another image.

 Stop the former container that uses the port **8080** and start a container of the freshly built `info4-gl-java-app` image.